dipterix/dipterix.github.io/_posts/2022-07-20-neuroimaging-ieeg.md

 ## Background

-iEEG is an invasive technique to study the neuroactivity by placing high-sensitive electrodes directly into the human brain, or onto the cortical surface.
+iEEG is an invasive technique to study neuroactivities by placing high-sensitive electrodes directly into the human brain, or onto the cortical surface.
-Without barriers such as the sculp to diffuse the signals, iEEG can achieve extraordinary spatial precisions.
+Without barriers such as the scalp to diffuse the signals, iEEG can achieve extraordinary spatial precisions.

-One of the problems that follows is to locate the iEEG signals with reasonable accuracies.
-Studies have shown that brain patterns might be significantly different on locations that are even millimeters apart.
-Since the spatial precision is so high, inaccurate localizations can result in wrong conclusions.
-This is a fencing contest (I was intended to say slap contest here): even if you can attack the same place every time (high precision), there is no guaratee to win if each attack points to the air (low accuracy).
+One of the challenges is locating the iEEG signals with reasonable accuracy.
+Studies have shown that brain patterns might vary significantly with even millimeters apart.
+With such high spatial precision in iEEG studies, inaccurate signal location can result in wrong conclusions.
+Think of a fencing contest (I intended to say slap contest here): even if you can attack the same place every time (high precision), there is no guarantee to win if each attack points to the air (low accuracy).

-Another unique challenge is that researchers often have limited/no control over where iEEG electrodes are implanted.
-In non-invasive methods such as fMRI or sculp-EEG, researchers have full controls on where to collect brain responses because the subjects can be almost anyone with a functioning brain, and the data collection is often safe. iEEG subjects, however, are usually hospital patients who are waiting to be treated. iEEG data is more of a by-product from the entire treatment procedure.
-There is always a much bigger objective than scientific studies: neurosurgery, hence it is (almost) always the neurosurgeons who decide where to implant the electrodes.
+What makes the situation worse is that researchers often have limited/no control over iEEG electrode implantation.
+In non-invasive methods such as fMRI or scalp-EEG, subjects can be almost anyone with a functioning brain.
+The researchers can obtain complete control over the data collection procedures. iEEG subjects, however, are usually hospital patients waiting to be treated. iEEG data is more of a by-product of the entire treatment procedure.
+There is always a much bigger objective than the scientific studies: brain surgery.
+As a result, it is (almost) always the neurosurgeons who decide where to implant the electrodes.
+Researchers  often find it super challenging to even guess the rough coordinates of the electrodes before localizing them in software.

-All these problems might create a weird situation.
-When I started my first iEEG project, I finished preliminary data analysis weeks before obtaining the electrode locations.
-Three electrodes showed significant responses, but I had no ideas where they were.
-In this post, I plan to give an introduction on iEEG neuroimaging data processing pipeline from the following four topics:
+There are several dedicated computer programs for neuroimaging data, such as AFNI, FreeSurfer, dcm2niix, FSL...
+This post is a technical report on how RAVE uses these tools in its low-level implementation.
+Here are the four topics that will be covered:

-* Data formats and specifications
+* Data formats
 * Surface reconstruction
 * CT to T1 co-registration
 * Electrode localization